 The first is to improve living conditions and opportunities for young people.
-The prevailing view of youth as a transitional stage has to be seen in the context of the recurring economic crises which have made it difficult for many generations to enter the labour market and consolidate a social, professional and family status.
+The prevailing view of youth as a transitional stage has to be seen in the context of the recurring economic crises that have made it difficult for many generations to enter the labour market and consolidate a social, professional and family status.
 To a European observer, the situation of Spanish youth would seem explosive, but we have two safeguards, the family and school.
-Spain is a clear example of a family-oriented welfare regime (Esping Andersen, 2002).
-The age at which young people leave the parental home has risen steadily, with the average currently standing at 29-30 years, which shows that the family is helping, as it always has, to cushion the effects of the recession.
-One of the effects of the latest economic crisis has been an increase in enrolments in secondary education, especially vocational education, either as a reskilling strategy (the most optimistic view) or as a delaying strategy (the most negative view).
-It remains to be seen what impact the new Youth Guarantee scheme will have.
-It does not appear to be very innovative in relation to previous schemes based on training and bonuses for hiring young people, but it may at least mark a new trend in fiscal adjustment policies and policies to streamline the welfare state (Cabasés & Pardell, 2014).
+Spain is a clear example of a family-oriented welfare regime (Esping-Andersen 2002).
+The age at which young people leave the parental home has risen steadily (currently the average age is 29 to 30), which shows that the family is helping, as it always has, to cushion the effects of the recession.
+One of the effects of the latest economic crisis has been an increase in enrolment in secondary education, especially vocational education, either as a reskilling strategy (the most optimistic view) or as a delaying strategy (the most negative view).
+It remains to be seen what impact the new EU Youth Guarantee scheme will have.
+It does not appear to be very innovative in relation to previous schemes based on training and bonuses for hiring young people, but it may at least mark a new trend in fiscal adjustment policies and policies to streamline the welfare state (Cabasés and Pardell 2014).

-The second is to legitimise channels for socio-political participation.
-We have gone from authoritarian structures with fascist tendencies to democratic structures which, however, are not entirely free from paternalism.
-A recurring argument in present-day political debate in Spain is that young people did not vote for the 1978 Constitution (technically, all those born since 1958), and it is seen as a product of the older generation which is useless for meeting the new demands.
+The second challenge is to legitimise channels for sociopolitical participation.
+We have gone from authoritarian structures with fascist tendencies to democratic structures that are, however, not entirely free from paternalism.
+A recurring argument in present-day political debate in Spain is that young people did not vote for the 1978 Constitution (technically, all those born since 1958), and it is seen as a product of the older generation that is often useless for meeting the new demands.
 There was a lot of talk in the 1980s about young people's disaffection with politics, admittedly from the idealised perspective of the young people who fought the Franco regime.
 But the last few years have seen a new "engagement", a renewed interest in politics which is not necessarily or mainly pursued through institutions, but has not given up the idea of changing them either.
-It remains to be seen whether these new "bottom-top" strategies will fit in with, transform or translate into "top-bottom" strategies.
+It remains to be seen whether these new "bottom-top" strategies will fit in with, transform or translate into "top-down" strategies.